top of page

 -The Cape Town Call To Action, 2011

-Christ's Peace in Ethnic Conflict
+Christ's Peace in Racial and Ethnic Conflict

-• We acknowledge with grief and shame the complicity of Christians in some of the most destructive contexts of ethnic violence and oppression, and the lamentable silence of large parts of the Church when such conflicts take place.
+• We acknowledge with grief and shame the complicity of Christians in some of the most destructive contexts of ethnic and racial violence and oppression, and the lamentable silence of large parts of the Church when such conflicts take place.

 • If the gospel is not deeply rooted in the context, challenging and transforming worldviews and systems of injustice, then, when the evil day comes, Christian allegiance is discarded like an unwanted cloak and people revert to unregenerated loyalties and actions.